 Volunteer and visit us

-Come to our Open Garden, or volunteer with us, 10am – 4pm, on Tuesdays and on the third Saturday in November.
+Come to our Open Garden, or volunteer with us, 10am – 4pm, on Tuesdays and on the third Saturday in the month.
 Walk in our woodland and enjoy tea and biscuits in the garden.
 Families welcome.
 Just drop in.

 Open Days and Volunteer Gardening sessions: